 Like all things in life, guests range across a spectrum, varying from absolutely amazing to absolutely horrid.
 And while the number of bad guests as a percentage of the whole may not be huge, the damage they cause can be.
 There are many reasons why you should screen your guests.
 These include:

 Bad guests could just be annoying, violating your neighborhood’s zoning laws by parking on the street but even that could result in you losing out on your vacation rental permit depending on HOA, city, and state laws relevant to you.
-(Check out our blogs on Airbnb laws and taxes in Florida, Utah, Colorado, Hollywood, and Ontario.)
 Really bad guests could steal your belongings or damage your property to such an extent that it takes you a long time to bring your property back to a state it can receive guests again.
 Others could hold parties that lead to noise and safety violations and see the police called in.
 There is also the possibility of bad guests engaging in criminal activity whilst in your premises.
 While more often than not you won’t be held criminally responsible, you will incur expenses on legal representation and lost revenue.

 The combination of continuous good reviews and high Airbnb star ratings together with the algorithm sending more higher-quality guests your way, you are bound to increase occupancy and revenue, and even ask for a higher nightly rate.
 This will also give you an edge over the competition during the off-seasons.